Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 The compression algorithm is based on an autoencoder architecture, using a latent space comprising two 10-bit floating point numbers where four bits encode the integer base.
 This representation is chosen using a quantization-aware training procedure~\cite{tensorflow2015-whitepaper,chollet2015keras,qkeras} employing a search over latent-space configurations with different bit-representations.
-By comparing the mean squared error (MSE), as illustrated in Figure~\ref{fig:quantisation-aware-training}, we show that our choice offers the best performance compatible with the constraints imposed by the data-rates.
+Comparing the mean squared error (MSE) as illustrated in Figure~\ref{fig:quantisation-aware-training} shows that this choice offers the best performance compatible with the constraints imposed by the data-rates.
 The training is performed using a dedicated Monte Carlo simulation of the LHCb PicoCal prototype~\cite{LHCb-Upgrade-II-Framework-TDR}, producing realistic signal responses under the expected conditions.
 In addition to greatly reducing the data-rate, the compression algorithm also improves the timing-resolution.
-For this purpose we use a constant fraction discrimination (CFD) algorithm~\cite{Gedcke1968} to determine the time-stamp of a simulated pulse and compare it with the true arrival time.
-As shown in Figure~\ref{fig:timestamp-resolution}, the resolution of the measured time stamp is approximately two times better for the compressed pulses compared to the original pulses.
-This is because the compressed pulses are smoothed and background contributions are suppressed.
-In the future the loss function may be changed to include physical benchmarks, such as the energy resolution of reconstructed particles instead of MSE.
-This would allow to optimally package the information in the latent space for the reconstruction algorithms.
+For this purpose a constant fraction discrimination (CFD) algorithm~\cite{Gedcke1968} was used to determine the time-stamp of a simulated pulse and compare it with the true arrival time.
+As shown in Figure~\ref{fig:timestamp-resolution}, a twofold improvement in time stamp resolution is achievable for compressed pulses, which are smoothed and thus background-suppressed.
+Future work may replace the MSE with physics-driven loss terms (e.g., reconstructed-particle energy resolution), optimizing how information is encoded in the latent space for downstream reconstruction.

-With the newly introduced support of PolarFire FPGAs in \texttt{hls4ml}, which will be publicly available from version \texttt{v1.3.0} onwards, we synthesise our model and show that the utilisation of the hardware resources is minimal.
+With the newly introduced support of PolarFire FPGAs in \hlsfml, which will be publicly available from version \texttt{v1.3.0} onwards, the model is synthesized, indicating minimal utilization of hardware resources.
 The algorithm achieves a maximum frequency of $234\,\mathrm{MHz}$, well above the target of $160\,\mathrm{MHz}$.
-Using an inference latency of $25\,\mathrm{ns}$ corresponding to four clock-cycles at $160\,\mathrm{MHz}$ and an initiation-interval of four, the implementation only utilises $3.1\,\%$ of the lookup tables and $0.3\,\%$ of the dedicated math blocks.
+Using an inference latency of $25\,\mathrm{ns}$ corresponding to four clock-cycles at $160\,\mathrm{MHz}$ and an initiation-interval of four, the implementation only utilizes $3.1\,\%$ of the lookup tables and $0.3\,\%$ of the dedicated math blocks.
 This is well within the bunch crossing rate of $40\,\mathrm{MHz}$ at the LHC.